atdt/harvesting-toolkit/tools/jquery-url-extraction/README.md

 ### 1. Open the console & load jquery
 Start by opening the console, it's often easiest to "inspect element" on a particular link you'd like to start with.
 You should see

-From there, open the jquery.js file in this folder in a text editior.
+From there, open the jquery.js file in this folder in a text editor.
 You'll see one very long line of code, copy that line, and paste it into the console, then hit enter. you should see "true" appear in the console, this indicates that jquery has been loaded into the page.
 If you get an error, make sure you've copied the entire line.

 ### 2. Use jQuery to construct a list of links in the console
 Here's the part where you'll need to exercise a bit of judgement.
-We're going to build a jquery [selection][] that isolates all of the links to data files on the page.
+We're going to build a jQuery [selection] (https://learn.jquery.com/using-jquery-core/selecting-elements/) that isolates all of the links to data files on the page.
 Because pages use different HTML, each solution may be a bit different.
 As an example (and a great place to start), this command would select every link on the page:

 	$("a")